nxt-ext/nxt/DEVELOPERS-GUIDE.md

 ionic-plugin-keyboard 2.2.1 "Keyboard"
 phonegap-plugin-barcodescanner 6.0.3 "BarcodeScanner"

-11. Build the apk file
-ionic build android
+11. Build the apk file using the command: ionic build android
 Pay attention to any errors and warnings and fix them usually by installing a missing dependency